nils-n/keep-walking/README.md

   - Installing HTMX and basic usage [BugBytes - Django and HTMX #1 - Introduction to HTMX and Dynamic AJAX Requests](https://youtu.be/Ula0c_rZ6gk?feature=shared)
   - Updating DB using HTMX  [Django and HTMX #3 - Listing and Creating Items (with no refresh!)](https://youtu.be/H_m1g8XOtHY?feature=shared)
   - Deleting from DB using HTMX [Django and HTMX #4 - Deleting Items (with no refresh!)](https://youtu.be/qk1gVbnaOAc?feature=shared)
+- How to use Django's signals to automatically create a User Profile at signup:  [Automatically Create User Profiles - Django Wednesdays Twitter #3](https://youtu.be/H8MmNqDyra8?feature=shared)
 - Thanks to my mentor Ronan (Code Institute) for his advices and clear feedback